spitemonster/space-argument/README.md

 ~I'm tangentially familiar with Vue and very interested in the 'realtime' part of Firebase, and I'm also a big fan of tabletop RPGs and have lately been playing through a campaign in a Star Wars RPG (at time of writing I can't think of what specifically it's called), so I've decided to build a character/campaign management system, both to get more familiar with Vue and Firebase, but also as a gift to my RPG buds.~

-As of writing this, all my core desired features are done.
-I'm going to leave them in this doc, struck-through, for posterity, but I'm going to continue to add things to the roadmap.
+~As of writing this, all my core desired features are done.
+I'm going to leave them in this doc, struck-through, for posterity, but I'm going to continue to add things to the roadmap.~

+I'll go ahead and say I'm finished with v1.
+List of features:

+### Admin
+* On dashboard, view entire team's wound, characteristics, equipped weapons and armor, stats for both weapons and armor, and character soak, all of which are calculated and displayed dynamically: when a player equips a different weapon or armor, the change is reflected immediately.

+* On dashboard, wound each player individual in 1 point increments, which reflects immediately for all players in their 'Party' screen.
+When a player is below 20% health, an animated class is added to their health bar which glows and pulses red.

+* On utilities screen, award whole team EXP, heal all players to 100% and describe and give individual players weapons and armor.

+* On briefs screen, write brief with title, current world, current goal and content that will be displayed to each player.

+### Player

+* On dashboard, view vitals, characteristics and skills, the latter of which either displayed all at once or broken down by associated characteristic.

+* On dashboard, view current credits and available experience points.
+Player can rank up skills, and the rank up function is dynamic, calculating the cost of the rank based on whether or not that skill is a specialization and the rank to be purchased.

+* On dashboard, view weapon and armor inventory and change equipped weapon and armor in real time.

+* On party screen, view vitals, characteristics and equipped weapons and armor of entire team.

+* On briefs screen, read latest brief written by DM.

 ## Roadmap